sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 {{ site.FIRMWARE_BETA_VERSION }}
 {: .label .label-purple }

-Starting from the version v0.0.11 of the firmware, the SidecarT board can be configured to be a Real Time Clock (RTC) for the Atari ST. This section explains how to configure the SidecarT board to be a RTC.
+Starting from the version v0.0.11 of the firmware, the Multi-device can be configured to be a Real Time Clock (RTC) for the Atari ST. This section explains how to configure the Multi-device to be a RTC.

 ### Enter into the RTC configuration menu